Benefits

 Compensatory Leave — If eligible, may be granted compensatory leave for extra hours worked on a holiday, or certain hours worked outside of your regular schedule; granted hour-for-hour.

-Civil and Work Related Leave — May be granted leave for jury duty or court appearances, if subpoenaed; and a reasonable amount for interviews for positions in State service.
+Civil and Work Related Leave — May be granted leave for jury duty or court appearances, if subpoenaed, and a reasonable amount for interviews for positions in State service.

 Military Leave — Eligible for leave with pay for up to 15 workdays in a federal fiscal year for military duty, including military training, if a member of the armed services or a member of any reserve component of the Armed Forces or National Guard.

-Life Insurance — A group life plan, administered by the VA Retirement System, is provided at no cost to employees.
+Life Insurance — A group life plan, administered by the Virginia Retirement System, is provided at no cost to employees.
 Basic group life insurance provides two types of insurance during active employment — life insurance and accidental death and dismemberment insurance.
 The amount of basic group life insurance is equal to the member’s annual salary rounded to the next highest thousand, and then doubled.
 For accidental death, the amount is doubled again.

 Health Insurance — A number of different health plans are offered to employees.
 The State pays an approved amount toward each employee’s premium.
+View more about healthcare, by clicking here.

 Premium Conversion — Allows health care premiums to be paid with pre-tax dollars.